usnistgov/cdcs-docker/README.md

 ## 5. Access

 The CDCS is now available at the `SERVER_URI` set at deployment.
-Please read important deployment information in the troubleshoot section below.
+Please read important deployment information in the [Troubleshooting](#6-troubleshooting) section below.

-## 6. Troubleshoot
+## 6. Troubleshooting

 ## Local deployment